psychemedia/finn-resources/src/includes/lay_oisin_d_comyn.md

 93\.
 He took [on] me then by (the) hand,
 And said aloud for the host,—
-R.— " O brave Oisin !
-O son of the King !
+R.— "O brave Oisin!
+O son of the King!
-A hundred thousand welcomes before thee !
+A hundred thousand welcomes before thee!

 94\.
 This country into which thou camest,
 I will not conceal (its) tidings on thee, without deceit.